kak2008/Promotional-Card/README.md

 # Promotional-Card
+This app shows list of promotion cards, user can tap & see promotion card in detail.
+User can open the link associated to the promotional card and user can shop the items from the app.

 ## Installation
 In order to run this app.
 Download the repository, open it on XCode, build & run.